huynguyenbao/huynguyenbao.github.io/_posts/2020-08-14-optical-flow.md

 To find $dx$, $dy$ in equation (1), we need at least 2 equations, and the last assumption will help us.

-In the third assumption, all neighbor of pixel will have the same motion.
-So that, we can assume that $3\times3$ region around pixel will have the same motion.
+In the third assumption, all neighbors of a pixel will have the same motion.
+So, we can assume that a $3\times3$ region around a pixel will have the same motion.
 Now we have 9 equations, so we can solve equation (1).

 $$\left[\begin{array}{cc}
     I_{x1} & I_{y1} \\